ruskofd/postgresql-server-role/README.md

 <p><img src="https://icon-library.com/images/postgresql-icon/postgresql-icon-20.jpg" alt="pg-logo" title="pg" align="top" height=220 /></p>

+***PostgreSQL** is a powerful, open source object-relational database system that uses and extends the SQL language combined with many features that safely store and scale the most complicated data workloads.
+PostgreSQL has earned a strong reputation for its proven architecture, reliability, data integrity, robust feature set, extensibility, and the dedication of the open source community behind the software to consistently deliver performant and innovative solutions.*

 ### General informations

 This Ansible role is designed to deploy and configure PostgreSQL standalone database instances on target servers.